What Is FBAR Filing?

-The due date for FBAR filing is June 30 for financial accounts for which the filer had a financial interest or signature authority during the previous calendar year.
+The FBAR is due by April 15th and corresponds with the 1040 Tax Return filing due date.
 While the FBAR is filed electronically through the Financial Crimes Enforcement Network’s BSA E-filing System, Form 8938 is due with your annual income tax return and filed with the applicable IRS service center.

 Specified foreign financial assets held outside of an account with a financial institution are reported on Form 8938, but not reported on the FBAR.